QubesOS/qubes-doc/user/managing-os/minimal-templates.md

  - `qubes-core-agent-sysvinit`: Qubes unit files for SysV init style or upstart.
  - `qubes-core-agent-networking`: Networking support.
 Required for general network access and particularly if the template is to be used for a `sys-net` or `sys-firewall` VM.
  - `qubes-core-agent-network-manager`: Integration for NetworkManager.
 Useful if the template is to be used for a `sys-net` VM.
- - `network-manager-applet`: Useful (together with `dejavu-sans-fonts` and `notification-daemon`) to have a system tray icon if the template is to be used for a `sys-net` VM.
+ - `network-manager-applet`: Useful `notification-daemon` to have a system tray icon if the template is to be used for a `sys-net` VM.
  - `qubes-core-agent-dom0-updates`: Script required to handle `dom0` updates.
 Any template which the VM responsible for 'dom0' updates (e.g. `sys-firewall`) is based on must contain this package.
  - `qubes-usb-proxy`: Required if the template is to be used for a USB qube (`sys-usb`) or for any destination qube to which USB devices are to be attached (e.g `sys-net` if using USB network adapter).
  - `pulseaudio-qubes`: Needed to have audio on the template VM.